Dave2ooo/oebb-monitor/README.md

 #### departure_station (required)
   ID of the departure station.
 This ID must be provided.
 #### destination_station
-  ID of the destination station
+  ID of the destination station.
+If provided, the monitor only shows connections from your departure station to your destination station.
 #### products_filter (better not touch this)
   filtering the mean of transportation (Train, Bus,...)
 #### num_journeys